unitaryfund/unitaryhack/pages/project-guide.md

 - If you have a `good first issue` label, it will be a good time to review it.
 - Ensure you have `CONTRIBUTING.md` and `CODE_OF_CONDUCT.md` files at the root of your repo (or similar) so folks can learn how they should make their contributions to make your life easy.

-On May 1st, we will distribute a form to finalize which issues you'd like to put up for bounties, and the associated rewards associated.
+In May, we will distribute a form to finalize which issues you'd like to put up for bounties, and the associated rewards associated.
 This year we are keeping the bounties secret until the day of the event to ensure fairness.

 ### How to choose good issues for participants